Rice–Eccles Stadium: Salt Lake Stallions

 The Salt Lake Stallions of the Alliance of American Football (AAF) played at Rice–Eccles Stadium during the league's lone season in 2019.

 Other events

-The stadium hosted a round of the AMA Supercross Championship from 2001 to 2004, 2009 to 2013 and 2017.
+The stadium hosted a round of the AMA Supercross Championship from 2001 to 2004, 2009 to 2013, and again in 2017.
 In 2020, it hosted the final seven rounds of the series in a “COVID-19 bubble” with no fans being allowed in the stands.
 Since 2021, Rice–Eccles Stadium has been the home of the Championship round of the series.

 Rice–Eccles Stadium hosted its first Monster Jam event in 2022.
 The series then stopped by every year the week before the Monster Energy Supercross championship took place in the same stadium.
 In May 2024 it was announced that the stadium would host Monster Jam World Finals 24 in 2025.
 Mexico played against Switzerland for an international soccer friendly on June 7, 2025 where they lost 4–2 in front of 41,000 fans.

+The Monster Jam World Finals XXIV and XXV were held at the stadium in July 2025 and 2026.